+During 2017, the Company's stockholders approved the Company's 2017 Employee Stock Purchase Plan, which, subject to the terms of the plan, allows eligible employees the opportunity to purchase shares of the Company's common stock at a 5% discount.
 The Company's employee stock purchase plan provides for six-month offering periods ending on December 31 and June 30 of each year.
-No shares were issued under the Company's employee stock purchase plan during the three months ended September 30, 2021 or 2020.
+No shares were issued under the Company's employee stock purchase plan during the three months ended September 30, 2022 or 2021.

-Note (9) - Transactions with Related Parties: Certain of the Company's subsidiaries lease warehouse and office space from one or more of the principals or former principals of those subsidiaries.
+Note (10) - Transactions with Related Parties: Certain of the Company's subsidiaries lease warehouse and office space from one or more of the principals or former principals of those subsidiaries.
 These leases include the following: